 - Making arrangements for pre-carriage and delivery.

-- Paying the loading charges, as well as bearing the cost of pre-shipment inspection.
+- Paying the loading charges and bearing the cost of pre-shipment inspection.

 - Arranging for the main carriage and delivering the cargo to the named place of destination.